fivestars-os/aladdin/docs/create_aladdin_configuration.md

     "dual_dns_prefix_annotation_name": "dns-name"
 }
 ```
-- aws_profile section: which aws profile you are interacting with for the cluster
 - cluster_name section: the name of your cluster.
 This will match the name of the subdirectory in most cases.
 - root_dns section: the dns for your cluster.
 This should match the DNS_ZONE from your env.sh file in most cases.
 This is used by aladdin when it maps dns for each of your externally accessible services.
 - service_dns_suffix section: aladdin maps your services to `{service name}.{namespace}.{root_dns}`, and thus, will request a certificate for `*.{namespace}.{root_dns}`.
 By setting this, it will instead request a certificate for `*.{service_dns_suffix}`.
 Note that you will still need manually to map your service from `{service name}.{service_dns_suffix}` to `{service name}.{namespace}.{root_dns}`.